A = 1.5Overview of notebook

 Problem 5.1

 When working with datetimes, it is common to get them as pure strings from the data source.
-In the weather data, it is a string of the format YYYYMMDD, which can be converted to a date pandas understands using the pandas functionality to_datetime()
+In the weather data, it is a string of the format YYYYMMDD, which can be converted to a date pandas understands using the pandas functionality to_datetime(), with documentation here.

 Ex 5.1: Convert the string date to a pandas date and add this to a new column called